Learning on the Manifold: Unlocking Standard Diffusion Transformers with Representation Encoders: Method

 To preserve the constant-speed advantage during sampling, we use Geodesic (Exponential Map) Integration.
 Rather than moving along a straight tangent line that drifts off the manifold, the exponential map wraps the velocity vector around the sphere's surface.

 For a point $x_t \in \mathcal{S}^{d-1}$ and a predicted tangent velocity $v \in \mathcal{T}_{x_t}\mathcal{S}^{d-1}$ , the update is defined by the closed-form trigonometric rotation:

 This update ensures the trajectory follows the great circle exactly, matching the Riemannian flow learned during training.
-To correct for minor numerical drift over many integration steps, we perform a final rotate and normalize operation as shown in the \cref{alg:rfm_sampling_geo}.
+To correct for minor numerical drift over many integration steps, we perform a final rotate and normalize operation.
 This approach provides a computationally efficient, simulation-free inference path that maintains the rigid DINO geometry without the distortion artifacts of Euclidean solvers.